bastienmichaux/generator-jhipster-db-helper/README.md

 To update this module: `npm update -g generator-jhipster-db-helper`

-## What this module does
+## How this module works

-In a new app, run `yo jhipster-db-helper`.

-This changes the naming convention to a more flexible one, registers itself as a post app hook and registers a 'fix-entity' sub-generator as a post-entity hook.
+Upon running the main generator, it changes the naming convention to a more flexible one, registers itself as a post app hook and registers the 'fix-entity' sub-generator as a post-entity hook.

-After creating or regenerating an entity (`yo jhipster:entity MyEntity`), there will be two more questions :

-* What is the table name for this entity ? (default)
-* What column name do you want for the field "fieldName" ? (default)

-The former is asked once, the latter once for each field.
+When you create or regenerate an entity, the sub-generator `fix-entity` will after `jhipster:entity` has finished running.
+It receives information from `jhipster:entity` and uses it to find out what must modified.

+It asks the user what values it must use as replacements for the entity and liquibase files with.
+It offers jhipster default values or user previous values if any as default answers.

+It then match correspond values and replaces them with user input using regexes.

 It stores your answer in the entity configuration file (`.jhipster/Entity.json`) and makes the necessary replacements in both ORM and changelog files.

-**Planned features** :

-* Import your database schema into JHipster.
-At the moment, you must create each entity yourself.
-We plan to make the module able to import a database and create all entities itself, with correct table and column names of course.

-## Contributing <a id="contributing"></a>
+## Contributing

-### Using your local version
+### Development

-Create your local working copy :
+1. Set up your local copy

-* Fork this module and create your local branch
+	1. Fork this module
-* In the module folder, `yarn link`
-* In an another, empty folder : `yo jhipster`
-* In the new app folder **and for each new app** :
-  * `yarn link generator-jhipster-db-helper`
-  * `yo jhipster-db-helper`
+	2. Clone your fork on your working machine
+	3. Install dependencies by running `yarn`
+	4. Create a branch from master (see section Branching below)
+	5. Develop new stuff
+2. Use your local copy
+	1. Register your local copy by running `yarn link` inside your clone directory
+	2. Create an application to test your modifications
+	3. Link the application with your local copy by running `yarn link generator-jhipster-db-helper` inside your application directory
+	4. Use the module (see section Usage above)

-You can edit your local repository and test the changes in the app.
-No need to rebuild the app.
+You can edit your local repository and test the changes in the application directly.
+There is no need to rebuild the app.

+An **easy way** to get an application with many entities and all relationship types is to:
+1. Copy the whole `travis` directory.
+2. Edit the script `run-test-case.sh` to modify `JHIPSTER_VERSION` variable.
+3. Run the script from the `travis` directory, not the `test-case` directory.
+4. The application will be created inside the `test-case`

 ### Branching

-We work from the `dev` branch, **not** master.

-When submitting, please do so from a new branch, not the master or dev one.
+When submitting changes, please do so from a new branch, **not the master branch**.
 Please name your branch according these rules :
-* descriptive name : `fork` is bad, `bugfix/entity-name-validation` si good.
+* descriptive name : `fork` is bad, `bugfix/entity-name-validation` is good.
-* all lowercase
+* all characters must be lowercase
 * use dash `-` as a word separator.
 * use a prefix to describe the branch's type :
-    * `feature/` : New thing
+    * `feature/` : New thing or improvement
-    * `bugfix/` : Repairing something that wasn't working correctly
+    * `bugfix/xx-` : Repairing something that wasn't working correctly
-    * `fix/` : Improving something without modifying its behaviour
+    	* replace xx with the number of the issue.
+Always open an issue about discovered bugs.

 ### Integration testing

 We use Travis CI for integration testing.
-If you want our module to support another type of database, another application configuration or another set up of entities, the first thing you should do is adding your test case.
+If you want our module to support another type of database, another application configuration or another set up of entities, the first thing you should do is adding your test case to the travis build.

-We've set up conventions and helper scripts.
-You **don't even need to know our conventions** if you use our scripts.
-Please, go [check it out][travis-doc].

 ### General guidelines

-We also use the same guidelines as `jhipster/generator-jhipster`, if you don't know it, please read [this](CONTRIBUTING.md).
+We aligned ourselves on the guidelines of `jhipster/generator-jhipster`, if you don't know them, please read [them][contributing-guidelines].

 ## Contact